ygezu/Sentiment_Analysis/README.md

 Handling Missing Values: I addressed any missing or null values in relevant columns I utilized for this analysis, ensuring data completeness and consistency.

-I shortened the complaint statements to make the visuals appear tidier
+Finally, I shortened the complaint statements to make the visuals appear tidier

     response_mapping <- c("Company chooses not to provide a public response" = "No Public Response", "Company believes it acted appropriately as authorized by contract or law" = "Acted Appropriately by Law", "Company believes the complaint is the result of a misunderstanding" = "Misunderstanding",